How to Hire a Web Designer

-Consumer spending habits are shifting to ecommerce—fast.
-As a result, the demand for web designers is high and likely to remain so, with an expected growth rate of 13 percent for the profession, much faster than the anticipated rate of growth for the job market overall.
+Consumer spending habits are shifting to e-commerce—fast.
+As a result, the demand for web designers is high and likely to remain so, with an expected growth rate of 13% for the profession, much faster than the anticipated growth rate for the job market overall.

 It doesn’t matter if you’re a hyper-local brick-and-mortar retailer, a regional brand, or a community nonprofit, to optimize your digital presence you need to hire a web designer with design and technical skills who understands your brand and your target customers.
 But how do you go about attracting design applicants, assessing their work, and selecting the right web designer to work with your team?

 The following five steps can help you find a designer whose vision meets your needs:

 - Create a budget for your website design

 - Write a web designer job description

 - Draw up a project brief and contract